Houses in Multiple Occupation legislative overview

 - It is intended that listed buildings and ancient monuments should be excluded from the need for an EPC but it is doubtful that the wording of the relevant exemption achieves this

 Landlords of residential accommodation now have responsibilities for combating Legionnaires’ Disease.
 Health and Safety legislation requires that landlords carry out risk assessments for the Legionella bacteria and there after maintain control measures to minimise risk.
-There is more information available from the Residential Landlords Association.
+There is more information available from the National Residential Landlords Association.

 Smoke and Carbon Monoxide Alarms

 It is now a legal requirement under the Smoke Alarm and Carbon Monoxide Alarm (England) Regulations 2015 that during any period when a premises is under a tenancy, the premises are equipped with smoke alarm and carbon monoxide alarms that meet the appropriate standard and that checks are made by or on behalf of the landlord in accordance with the regulations to ensure that any such alarm remains in proper working order.

 A smoke alarm should be provided on each storey of the premises on which there is a room used wholly or partly as living accommodation (including bathroom or lavatory).

 A carbon monoxide alarm should be provided in any room of the premises which is used wholly or partly as living accommodation and contains a solid fuel burning appliance.

 Checks are to be made to ensure that these alarm are in proper work order on the day any new tenancy begins after 1 October 2015.

 Deregulation Act 2015 – Additional protection for tenants against retaliatory eviction